Everyone from Stanley Tucci to Dwayne ‘The Rock’ Johnson has taken to home bartending these days.

-While there are many great resources out there right now for the budding home bartender, to celebrate World Cocktail Day we thought we would give you a run-down of the essentials of home bartending.
+While there are many great resources out there right now for the budding home bartender, we thought we would give you a run-down of the essentials of home bartending.

 A little time put into preparation makes for an enjoyable evening.
 Drinking cocktails should be a fun and relaxing experience, so take a while to think about ingredients in advance, to avoid any rushing around last minute.

 One of the foundations of many cocktails is sugar syrup.
 This can be prepared in advance.
 Here’s my tip for easy to prepare simple syrup:

 - Add 200 gm white sugar to 200 ml boiling water.

 - Stir till sugar is dissolved, and liquid is clear.

 - Allow to cool then bottle & refrigerate.
 Simple syrup will keep in a sealed bottle in the fridge for up to a month.

 If you mix lemon juice 50:50 with simple syrup, you should have a solid mid-line sweet-sour balance.
 But remember, every palate is different.

 To find your own point of balance, mix 15ml fresh lemon juice with 15ml simple syrup, and then dilute the mix with up to 90ml water.
 Congratulations, you’ve just made fresh lemonade!
 If this tastes too sweet or too sour, adjust by adding a little more citrus or syrup.